News Feature – St. Marys Journal Argus, and online at OurPerth.ca. (Oct 8, ’16)

 Textwork Featured – “Confluence”, a privately commissioned textwork, was the 2014 Ontario Writers’ Conference “Story Starter Contest” featured image for the month.
 (Jan)

-Small Works Show & Reading – Four “TexTiles” featured at The Vault.
-Ingrid was a featured reader at the official opening event.
+Small Works Show & Reading – Four “TexTiles” featured at The Vault, and reading at the official opening event.
 (Dec ’13 – Jan ’14)

 Feature Article – For Open Book Ontario‘s “Focus On” series: “Here Be Writers – Charting One Writer’s Journey in Literary Durham Region.”
 (Dec ’13)

-Event Host – Ingrid hosted an evening with and interviewed Red Maple Nonfiction Award-winning author Bill Swan at Whitby Public Library’s 2013 “November Noir” event.
+Event Host & Interviewer – An evening with Red Maple Nonfiction Award-winning author Bill Swan at Whitby Public Library’s 2013 “November Noir” event.

 Artist’s Book of the Moment – Slipstream listed in the Art Gallery of York University’s “Artist’s Book of the Moment 2013” (ABotM) exhibition and competition.
 (Nov)

-Shout-out – Journalist, author, and military historian Ted Barris mentions Ingrid and other Durham Region writers in his article “The Face of Writing.”
+Shout-out – Journalist, author, and military historian Ted Barris gave a shout-out in his article “The Face of Writing.”
 (Fall)

 Cameo Appearance – Textworks appear in “Take a City”, an insightful article by Carin Makuz on her Matilda Magtree blog.
 (Sep)